 Raising a concern to your line manager effectively

-Raising a concern to your line manager effectively can be an essential as a teacher.
+Raising a concern to your line manager effectively can be essential as a teacher.
 Working in a school requires lots of personal interactions and sometimes heated conversations with your colleagues.
 Navigating different personalities and egos can be difficult, especially under the pressures of high workload and accountability.

 However, in some cases having an early informal conversation with your line manager or headteacher can help de-escalate tensions and can help solve issues quickly.